-Noelle Bruce is a junior at the School of Social Work.
-She has been on the team since December of 2013 as a research assistant, consenting new participants to the study.
+Noelle Bruce joined the team in December of 2013 as a research assistant, consenting new participants to the study.
 Eventually, Noelle would like to research the impact of illnesses on one’s social desirability.
 At the Undergraduate Research Symposium 2014, she presented the findings of an analysis of the data from a sample within the larger project.
-Noelle is a James Scholar, BSW Ambassador, and a member of the Alpha Delta Mu society.
+Noelle was a James Scholar, BSW Ambassador, and a member of the Alpha Delta Mu society.

 Beatrice Chen received her Bachelor of Social Work in 2014 from the School of Social Work.
 She is currently enrolled in the masters program, specializing in the mental health concentration.
 She will be graduating in 2015.
 Beatrice is in the James Scholar Honors Program and has been on the dean’s list since Spring 2011.
 She has also received the John B. Turner Award in Spring 2013 for her willingness to help and encourage people around her.

 Beatrice has been part of this research team since summer 2013.
 Beatrice has helped with finding, collecting analyzing missing data.
 She also helps with inputting data from Cornerstone and pulling Edinburg Postnatal Depression Screens.